medialab/xan/docs/cmd/parallel.md

     -a, --approx           Show approximated statistics.
     --nulls                Include empty values in the population size for computing mean and standard deviation.

+parallel top options:
+    -l, --limit <n>       Number of top items to return.
+Cannot be < 1.
+                          [default: 10]
+    -R, --reverse         Reverse order.
+    -L, --lexicographic   Rank values lexicographically instead of considering them as numbers.
+    -r, --rank <col>      Name of a rank column to prepend.
+    -T, --ties            Keep all rows tied for last.
+Will therefore consume O(k + t) memory, t being the number of ties.

 parallel map options:
     -z, --compress <kind>  Compress created files using either "gz|gzip" or "zst|zstd"